Frequently Asked Questions

 Do you need a referral?

 It depends on your insurance.
 If you have a PPO or medicare, you do not need a referral.
-However, if you have an HMO (such as MHAP, CHOC, or Regal) then you will need to ask your primary care physician/pediatrician to submit a referral specifically for Dr. Spencer or Dr. Rodriguez for you to be able to be seen.
+However, if you have an HMO (such as MHAP, CHOC, or Regal) then you will need to ask your primary care physician/pediatrician to submit a referral specifically for Dr. Spencer, Dr. Rodriguez or Dr. Nguyen for you to be able to be seen.

 What Should I bring with me to my appointment?